disconnectedprophet/freethreaded-python-benchmarks/README.md

 ## Study design

-Free-threaded CPython (PEP 703 / PEP 779) removes the Global Interpreter Lock, so for the first time thread safety in the reference interpreter depends entirely on how user code accesses shared state.
-This suite compares accumulation strategies drawn from functional and imperative practice under a **matched design**: the headline conditions differ in exactly one property at a time, so runtime differences can be attributed to the communication topology rather than to unrelated implementation details.
+Free-threaded CPython (PEP 703/PEP 779) removes the Global Interpreter Lock (GIL), so for the first time thread safety in the reference interpreter depends entirely on how user code accesses shared state.
+This suite compares accumulation strategies drawn from functional and imperative practice under a matched design: the headline conditions differ in exactly one property at a time, so runtime differences can be attributed to the communication topology rather than to unrelated implementation details.

 Three experiments: